-There is no compelling scientific evidence to support BVT as a treatment for any disease, but it carries serious risk of anaphylaxis and other side effects.
+There is no compelling scientific evidence to support BVT as a treatment for pain or any disease, but it carries serious risk of anaphylaxis and other side effects.

 |Adverse events with bee venom therapy:||Frequent|